victorshinya/awesome-ibmcloud/README.md

 *Deploy and manage your applications with Softlayer.*

+- [cp4d-deployment](https://github.com/IBM/cp4d-deployment) - These terraform scripts are developed to deploy CloudPakforData on the public cloud.
 - [lamp-terraform-ibm](https://github.com/IBM-Cloud/LAMP-terraform-ibm) - Automate deployment of environments using Infrastructure as Code.
 - [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm) - Terraform IBM Cloud provider.